GoogleChrome/lighthouse-ci/docs/getting-started.md

 ## Configuration

 Lighthouse CI uses a `lighthouserc.json` file to configure all the core commands used.
-You can replace the options on the command-line we've seen so far with the following configuration file.
+You can replace the CLI flags we've seen so far with the following configuration file.
 Read more about [how to configure Lighthouse CI](./configuration.md).

 ```bash
 # no need to pass explicit options